twoguysapp/django-softdelete/README.md

    models such as `django.contrib.auth.models.User`.
 If this is required then django-reversion might be a better fit.

+## Gotchas

+ * If you override a model's default manager, ensure that you inherit from `softdelete.models.SoftDeleteManager`.

 Can be tested directly with the following command:

     django-admin.py test softdelete --settings="softdelete.settings"